Jason Michael: Oakland Raiders

 In 2005, Michael was hired as a video assistant and offensive quality control coach for the Oakland Raiders.

 New York Jets

 Michael then was hired as an offensive quality control coach for the New York Jets in 2006.
 In 2007, he was promoted to tight ends coach.

-Return to Tennessee
+Tennessee (second stint)

 Michael returned to the University of Tennessee to coach the tight ends in 2008, in Phillip Fulmer’s final season.

 San Francisco 49ers

 In 2009, Michael was hired by the San Francisco 49ers as an offensive assistant and quarterbacks coach.

 San Diego Chargers

 Michael was hired by the San Diego Chargers as the tight ends coach in 2011.

 Tennessee Titans

 On January 17, 2014, Michael was hired by the Tennessee Titans as their offensive coordinator under head coach Mike Mularkey.
 He moved to quarterbacks coach in 2016.

 Arizona Cardinals

 On February 14, 2018, Michael was hired by the Arizona Cardinals as their tight ends coach under head coach Steve Wilks.